 What Topics Do You Write About?

-Now, it’s important that you choose a topic or micro-niche that is interesting to you.
+It’s important that you choose a topic or micro-niche that is interesting to you.

-You’ll be doing a lot of writing on the topic and if you’re not too interested in it, you’ll feel like you’re working really hard.
+You’ll be doing a lot of writing on the topic and if you’re not too interested in it you’ll feel like you’re working really hard.

 People don’t feel like they’re working really hard when they’re doing something they love, or something they have a high level of interest in, anyway.

-And isn’t that the reason you’re working online to begin with?
+Isn’t that the reason you’re working online to begin with?

 If you want to go to a job you hate every day, hey, they’re everywhere.